A woman holding a wad of money

 • That sleazy payday loan place up the road

-Now for the boring stuff: This article contains one or more affiliate links.
-As an Amazon Associate, I earn from qualifying purchases made through these links, but at no additional cost to you.
+Disclaimer: This article contains affiliate links.
+I earn from qualifying purchases through these links at no additional cost to you.

 Get Rainy Day Ready, But Start Small